Pet Cruciate Ligament Repair

-There are several different surgical repair techniques commonly used, but at Eltham Veterinary Practice we favour TTO for larger dogs and Lateral Suture for smaller dogs.
+There are several different surgical repair techniques commonly used, but at Eltham Veterinary Practice we favour TPLO for all dogs other than very small breeds.

-- As with other techniques, 8 to 12 weeks of exercise restriction are needed.
+- As with other techniques, 4 weeks of strict confinement (no running or jumping!) then 8 to 12 weeks of exercise restriction are needed.

 This procedure uses a fresh approach to the biomechanics of the knee joint and addressed the lack of success seen with the lateral suture technique long term in larger dogs.
-Performing a TTO for a dog corrects the angle of the tibial plateau to make it flat, more like a human’s.
+Performing a TPLO for a dog corrects the angle of the tibial plateau to make it flat, more like a human’s.
 This eliminates the stress on the cruciate ligament.
 This is an extremely effective way of managing cruciate disease.
-With this surgery, the tibia is cut and a wedge is removed in such a way that the natural weight-bearing of the dog actually stabilizes the knee joint.
+With this surgery, the tibia is cut and the plateau or weight bearing surface is rotated in such a way that the natural weight-bearing of the dog actually stabilizes the knee joint.
 As before, the knee joint still must be opened and damaged meniscus removed.
 The cruciate ligament remnants may or may not be removed depending on the degree of damage.

-This surgery is has been conducted at Eltham Veterinary Practice for over 5 years now.
-TTO is an intensive procedure requiring precision to treat the cranial cruciate ligament deficiency.
+This surgery is has been conducted at Eltham Veterinary Practice for several years now.
+TPLO is an intensive procedure requiring precision to treat the cranial cruciate ligament deficiency.
 We accept the referrals from other veterinarians across Victoria.
 Patients are sent home on two days after the surgery.
 Follow-ups are usually done either here or at the referring hospitals.
 Several radiographs (x-rays) are taken to calculate the angle of the osteotomy (the cut in the tibia).
-This procedure typically costs more than the extracapsular repair as it is more invasive to the joint.
+Please ring Eltham Veterinary Practice on 03 94398650 for an estimate of cost for this surgery.

 Extracapsular Repair (Lateral Suture)

-- Typically, the dog may carry the leg up for a good 2 weeks after surgery but will increase knee use over the next 2 months, eventually returning to normal.
+- Typically, the dog may carry the leg up for 2-3 weeks after surgery but will increase knee use over the next 2 months, eventually returning to normal.

 - Typically, the dog will require 8 weeks of exercise restriction after surgery (no running, only outside on a leash, including the backyard).